The Doukhobors' Land

 "The Doukhobors, as they call themselves (“soul-strugglers” or “spirit-wrestlers”), are an Orthodox Protestant society, which appeared for the first time around three centuries ago in Russia, in the Tambov Province...

 "Exiled by the Russian Tsar and relocated to Georgia, the Doukhobors founded ten villages in the Javakheti region.
-Despite the unfavourable climate, they adapted enthusiastically to their new home, forming a community-based orphanage and school with a communal economy.
-They soon became one of the richest communities in the Caucasus, and during the Soviet regime period, the Gorelovka collective farm produced the second-highest amount of wealth in the entire Soviet Union.
-Their school was built with the help of the great Russian writer, Leo Tolstoy and the Doukhobors soon became distinguished by their capacity for hard work as well as a reputation for discipline and honesty.
+Despite the unfavorable climate, they adapted enthusiastically to their new home, forming a community-based orphanage and school with a communal economy.
+They soon became one of the walthiest communities in the Caucasus.
+During the time of the Soviet regime, the Gorelovka collective farm produced the second-highest amount of wealth in the entire Soviet Union.
+Their school was built with the help of the great Russian writer Leo Tolstoy and the Doukhobors soon became distinguished by their capacity for hard work and a reputation for discipline and honesty.

 In their faith, they reject all Orthodox rites of the mass—the cross, the icons, even the priests, as well as church rituals.
-For births, marriages and deaths, they have their own simple rites.
+Births, marriages, and deaths have their simple rites.
 They claim that God is everywhere and in everything, especially in the human soul—therefore, every person is a temple.

-At the head of their community, they have spiritual leaders; but they never break the gender balance.
-The recognition and importance of women has always existed, and women frequently play the role of leaders.
+At the head of their community, they have spiritual leaders.
+But they never break the gender balance.
+The recognition and importance of women have always existed, and women frequently play the role of leaders.

 They regard Javakheti as a holy land and the village of Gorelovka to be the home of all Dukhobors scattered around the world.

 The last twenty years have been especially difficult for the Doukhobors.
-There is much speculation as to why most of them have decided to return to Russia, different explanations: betrayal, fear, persecution, false promises... most of those who originally left their homeland more or less settled in Canada, but did not find any peace—say the locals—“because their home and place is here in Javakheti.
-Only here have they been able to find peace".
+There is much speculation as to why most of them have decided to return to Russia, and there are different explanations: betrayal, fear, persecution, and false promises... most of those who originally left their homeland more or less settled in Canada, but did not find any peace, say the locals, 'because their home and place is here in Javakheti.
+Only here have they been able to find peace.'

-Some of Natela's work can be found at: www.roadsandkingdoms.com/the-last-days-of-tolstoys-people
+Natela's work can also be found at: www.roadsandkingdoms.com/the-last-days-of-tolstoys-people

 Learn more about Natela Grigalashvili at: www.youtube.com